ntustison/ANTsXMouseBrainMapping/Manuscript/resultsDevCCF.md

 \mu$m isotropic) $\times 11$ integration points for a total compressed size of a little over 2 GB.
 This choice represented weighing the trade-off between tractability, portability, and accuracy.
-However,  all data and code to reproduce the results described are available in the dedicated GitHub repository.
+However,  all data and code to reproduce the results described (with possible variation in the input parameters) are available in the dedicated GitHub repository.

 The normalized time point scalar value for each atlas/point-set in the temporal domains $[0, 1]$ was also defined.
 Given the increasingly larger gaps in the